nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 (3/8" x 26tpi).
 This worked fine, the dimensions are close enough that everything fits, so it's worth bearing in mind if you're stuck with dead bearings in a one-horse town.*

-*But it proved slightly annoying because the solid axle didn't fit with a lot of cassette lock ring tools which use the skewer hole for alignment, and also I had to have a 15mm spanner in the toolkit to undo the axle nuts.*
+*But it proved slightly annoying because the solid axle didn't fit with a lot of [cassette lock ring tools](https://ivanhoecycles.com.au/products/tool-bbb-lockplug-btl-107s-shim) which use the skewer hole for alignment, and also I had to keep a 15mm spanner in the toolkit to undo the axle nuts.*

 I've ended up replacing the skewers with